Nothing is as painful to the human mind as a great and sudden change- Mary Shelly, Frankenstein

 You will never know what you need to be more adaptive and open to change until you become self-aware well enough to acknowledge that indeed, you have a problem with change.

 Self-awareness leads to self-acceptance and it is after you have accepted yourself that you can change yourself.
 Take some self-awareness exercises and dig deep within to understand if you indeed, you are resistant to some form of change and why this is so.
+I recommend this self-awareness course to help you with self-understanding and self-acceptance.

 The moment you acknowledge that you will start working on yourself so that you can be more adaptive and open to change.